DFE-Digital/teaching-record-system/docs/workforce-data-import/monthly-process.md

 - Check files are available:
   - 2 files should be ready to download on the 25th of each month from an agreed secure location.
-  The files will be named Workforce-Dataset-1-*YYYYMM*25-1329.csv and Workforce-Dataset-2-*YYYYMM*25-1329.csv where *YYYYMM* is the year and month of the extract date.
+  The files will be named Workforce-Dataset-1-*YYYYMMDD*-1329.csv and Workforce-Dataset-2-*YYYYMMDD-1329.csv where *YYYYMMDD* is the year, month and day of the extract date.
   - If this is not the case then email the contact at TPS to chase when it will be available.

 - Ensure files are in CSV format: